De Sitter space as a global/semi-classical thermodynamic equilibrium

 \end{equation} has appeared repeatedly in the literature:

-The cosmological constant does not introduce a new fundamental mass scale by hand.
-Instead, it reflects a deep interplay between horizon thermodynamics, spacetime kinematics, and holographic duality.
 In this sense, spacetime itself has a clock, and its tick rate is set by the Hubble parameter of de Sitter space.
-What this means is that dark energy can be exactly constant in value while being emergent in origin.
+What this means is that dark energy could be constant in value while being emergent in origin.

 $\Lambda$ is is thermodynamic, not dynamical.